Presbyterian vs Episcopalian: Comparison

 View of GodEpiscopalians believe in the Trinity; there is one God who exists in three persons.
 The Father, Son, and Holy Spirit are each fully divine.Presbyterians believe in the Trinity; there is one God who exists in three persons.
 The Father, Son, and Holy Spirit are each fully divine.

-View of salvationHistorical roots are closer to Calvinism than Arminianism.
+View of SalvationHistorical roots are closer to Calvinism than Arminianism.
 Today, liberal communions are ecumenical and inclusive of other religions.Jesus Christ is the only way to be saved.
-As Calvinists, Presbyterians believe in predestination, holding that God has selected some, but not others, to salvation.
+As Calvinists, Presbyterians believe in predestination, holding that God has selected some, but not others, for salvation.

 View of the Holy SpiritThe Holy Spirit is the third person of the Trinity.
 He is fully divine.
-Episcopalians are historically cessationist, yet some small communions practice charismatic worship (e.g. International Communion of the Charismatic Episcopal Church).The Holy Spirit is the third person of the Trinity.
+Episcopalians are historically cessationist, yet some small communions practice charismatic worship (e.g., International Communion of the Charismatic Episcopal Church).The Holy Spirit is the third person of the Trinity.
 He is fully divine.
-The Spirit applies the salvation that the Father planned and that the Son earned for sinners.
-He bestows spiritual gifts on believers that they are to use for the edification of the Church.
-Presbyterians are historically cessationist.
+Episcopalians are historically cessationists, yet some small communions practice charismatic worship (e.g., International Communion of the Charismatic Episcopal Church).

 View of the OrdinancesThere are two: baptism and the Lord’s Supper or communion; they don’t automatically convey grace.There are two: baptism and the Lord’s Supper or communion; they don’t automatically convey grace.